Pitch in with housework, Mexico tells men at home due to pandemic

 The rate of femicide, a crime described under Mexican law as murder of a woman for reasons of gender, rose almost 10% in 2019 and more than 75% of women say they feel unsafe in their city, according to a survey by statistics body INEGI.

-Across Latin America women have taken to the streets over the past year demanding governments take action against soaring femicide rates and other gender-based violence.
+Across Latin America women have taken to the streets over the past year demanding governments take action against soaring femicide rates and other gender-based violence [L8N2AX8B9].

-Earlier this month, millions of women in Mexico stayed at home from offices, factories and schools in a national ‘day without us’ to protest discrimination and violence against women .
+Earlier this month, millions of women in Mexico stayed at home from offices, factories and schools in a national ‘day without us’ to protest discrimination and violence against women [L1N2B23KI].

 Reporting by Christine Murray, Editing by Ellen Wulfhorst.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers the lives of people around the world who struggle to live freely or fairly.
 Visit http://news.trust.org